 - Intriguing hook that shares your novel’s conflict (fiction)

-- Pose a question your book answers or a problem it solves (nonfiction)
+- A question your book answers or a problem it solves (nonfiction)

 - Popular trope from your genre